 Sometimes rabies is characterized by paralysis without evidence of excitation of the nervous system.

 In such cases, the course of the disease may be prolonged to a week or more.
 There is no cure for rabies.

-The incubation period (the time between the bite and the first symptom) is usually one to three months, but in rare cases it has been several years.
+The incubation period (the time between the bite and the first symptom) is usually one to three months, but in rare cases, it has been several years.

 This provides the opportunity to interrupt the inevitable progress of the infection.

-The bite should be washed immediately because much, if not all, of the virus can be removed.
+The bite should be washed immediately because much, if not all, of the virus, can be removed.

 The bitten patient should receive a dose of anti-rabies serum.

-The serum is derived from horses or humans that have been immunized with attenuated rabies virus; provides the patient with antibodies already prepared against the rabies antigen.
+The serum is derived from horses or humans that have been immunized with attenuated rabies virus; it provides the patient with antibodies already prepared against the rabies antigen.

-Active immunization with the rabies vaccine should also be initiated to allow the patient’s body to produce its own antibody.
+Active immunization with the rabies vaccine should also be initiated to allow the patient’s body to produce its antibody.

-The safest and most effective vaccines are the human diploid cell vaccine (HDCV), the cultivation of purified chicken embryos (PCEC) and the adsorbed rabies vaccine (RVA for short).
+The safest and most effective vaccines are the human diploid cell vaccine (HDCV), the cultivation of purified chicken embryos (PCEC), and the adsorbed rabies vaccine (RVA for short).
 English).